 Tonkotsu Ramen 豚骨ラーメン

-One of the richest out there, tonkotsu ramen is a creamy and complex ramen made from pork bone broth.
-It is often regarded as the fourth type of ramen outside of Japan, however, it’s important to note that tonkotsu (means “pork bone”) is actually a soup broth, and not a flavor.
+One of the richest tonkotsu ramen is a creamy, complex ramen made from pork bone broth.
+It is often regarded as the fourth type of ramen outside of Japan.
+However, it’s important to note that tonkotsu (meaning “pork bone”) is a soup broth and not a flavor.

 According to Tokyo Ramen Tours, tonkotsu is said to be invented by mistake.
 A ramen chef in Fukuoka–a prefecture on Kyushu island—accidentally let his pork bones boil for hours more than intended.
-It resulted in a cloudy and fatty broth but full of collagen and amazing flavor.
-Everyone loved it, and that gave birth to one of the most renowned ramens in the world.
+It resulted in a cloudy, fatty broth full of collagen and fantastic flavor.
+Everyone loved it, which gave birth to one of the most renowned ramen in the world.

 Tori Paitan Ramen 鶏白ラーメン

-Tori paitan ramen features chicken bone broth that is flavored by shio or shoyu.
+Tori paitan ramen features chicken bone broth flavored with shio or shoyu.
 The near-white cloudy soup is made by simmering chicken bones and breast meat over high heat for a long time.
-It has a rich flavor but has a lighter taste compared to tonkotsu soup broth.
+It has a rich flavor but a lighter taste than tonkotsu soup broth.

-*Note: Some ramen shops add salt or soy sauce tare to their tonkotsu or tori paitan ramen, calling their menu Tonkotsu Shoyu Ramen, Tori Shio Paitan, Tori Paitan Shoyu Ramen, etc. Even though it includes “shoyu” in the menu name, the soup broth is very milky unlike typical shoyu ramen.
+*Note: Some ramen shops add salt or soy sauce tare to their tonkotsu or tori paitan, calling their menu Tonkotsu Shoyu Ramen, Tori Shio Paitan, Tori Paitan Shoyu Ramen, etc. Even though it includes “shoyu” in the menu name, the soup broth is milky and opaque, unlike typical shoyu ramen that’s dark brown and clear.

 Ramen Type by Toppings

 Another classification is by toppings.
 You can generally tell it by the name of ramen.
-It can be just one ingredient or a mix, but they become the focal point of the dish.
+It can be just one ingredient or a mix but it becomes the dish’s focal point.

 As the name implies, chashu ramen is all about the delicious sliced meat.
-Some ramen shops specialize in offering chashu—braised or grilled, chicken or pork.
-As it is the main star of the ramen, you’d get extra slices in the bowl.
+Some ramen shops specialize in offering chashu—braised or grilled chicken or pork.
+As it is the main star of the ramen, you get extra slices in the bowl.

-Negi refers to green onions in Japanese, and the traditional negi ramen is often covered by a huge green pile of fresh negi, and every slurp would be a mix of soup, noodles, and green onion.
-It can be topped with beef slices or other topping choices.
+Negi refers to green onions, and the traditional negi ramen is often covered by a green pile of sliced negi, with every slurp being a mix of soup, noodles, and green onion.

 1. Hokkaido Ramen (Hokkaido)

-Hokkaido has 3 popular regional ramen types that are well-known throughout Japan.
+Hokkaido has three popular regional ramen types that are well-known throughout Japan.

-- Sapporo Ramen (Miso) – This regional specialty ramen is as famous as Sapporo beer, featuring curly medium-thick noodles with sliced meat, vegetables, and notably a pile of sweet corn and a big slab of butter.
-The hot soup broth can be flavored by soy sauce, salt, and miso, but the most popular flavor is the miso ramen.
-The rich and bold tasting miso soup has a lot of lard that keeps the soup from getting cold.
+• Sapporo Ramen (Miso) – This regional specialty ramen is as famous as Sapporo beer, featuring curly medium-thick noodles with sliced meat, vegetables, and notably a pile of sweet corn and a big slab of butter.
+The hot soup broth can be flavored with soy sauce, salt, and miso, but the most popular flavor is the miso ramen.
+The rich and bold-tasting miso soup has a lot of lard that keeps it from getting cold.

-- Asahikawa Ramen (Shoyu) – Complex and rich tasting, Asahikawa ramen is another famous ramen hailed from Hokkaido.
+• Asahikawa Ramen (Shoyu) – Complex and rich tasting, Asahikawa ramen is another famous ramen from Hokkaido.
 The soup stock—called the double soup— is made with a combination of animal bones, such as pork bones and dried sardines.
-You can see the fatty sheen that sits on top of the soup as it serves as a method to keep the soup warm for a longer time, which is great for the long cold days.
+You can see the fatty sheen on top of the soup as it keeps it warm for a longer time, which is excellent for long, cold days.

-- Hakodate Ramen (Salt) – Hakodate’s salt ramen is characterized by its delicately light taste and low oil content.
-Hakodate is close to the sea, but for some reason there are almost no ramen shops that use seafood in their soup stocks.
+• Hakodate Ramen (Salt) – Hakodate’s salt ramen is characterized by its delicately light taste and low oil content.
+Hakodate is close to the sea, but almost no ramen shops use seafood in their soup stocks for some reason.

 2. Kitakata Ramen (Fukushima)